dell/omnia/docs/source/InstallationGuides/Platform/TensorFlow.rst

     ansible-playbook tensorflow.yml -i inventory

-.. note:: During the ``tensorflow.yml`` playbook execution, nodes with AMD or Nvidia GPUs and drivers will install and test either the ``tensorflow-AMD`` or ``tensorflow-Nvidia`` containers, respectively.
+.. note:: During the ``tensorflow.yml`` playbook execution, nodes with AMD or NVIDIA GPUs and drivers will install and test either the ``tensorflow-AMD`` or ``tensorflow-Nvidia`` containers, respectively.
 If neither GPU type is present with its drivers, it will install and test the ``tensorflow-CPU`` container.

 **Accessing TensorFlow (CPU)**